 What is a Flesch Reading Ease score?

-In the late forties, Rudolph Flesch was a consultant with the Associated Press, developing methods for improving the readability of newspapers.
+The formula was developed in the 1940s by Rudolf Flesch.
+He was a consultant with the Associated Press, developing methods for improving the readability of newspapers.

 What is the Flesch-Kincaid Grade Level?